manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     GO
     ```

-    Notice the `FIELDTERMINATOR` and `ROWTERMINATOR` properties that help us correctly parse the file.
+    Notice the FIELDTERMINATOR` and ROWTERMINATOR properties that enable the code to correctly parse the file.

-2. Select **Run** from the toolbar menu to execute the SQL command.
+2. Run the script.

 3. In the query window, replace the script with the following to view the imported data: